-After careful study of the ten alternatives, the Army has selected Alternative 4a to reduce potential risks from site debris.
+After careful study of the 12 alternatives, the Army has selected Alternative 4c to reduce potential risks from site debris.
 No action under CERCLA is proposed for SA 6, SA 12, and AOC 41.
-At SA 12 and AOC 41, all visible man-made surface debris will be removed (as a non-CERCLA action) by Devens RFTA personnel.
+At SA 12 and AOC 41, all visible man-made surface debris will be removed as a non-CERCLA action.
 Future long-term monitoring will be conducted at SA 12 and AOC 41.